 - And in fact, if you think Jane Austen was a sweet, conventionally-minded spinster who wrote romantic novels, you are reading her all wrong.

-- And Kelly says, if you don't want to be disabused of your false notions, don't read her book.
+- So if you don't want to be disabused of your false notions, don't read her book.

 Of the secret radical views that Kelly has unearthed, would any of them have been likely to get Jane Austen in trouble with the government, or with the public, or with her neighbours, or even with her family, assuming that they are all Tories and perfectly happy with the status quo?

-So, for example, if your Aunt Jane, the kooky radical member of your Church-of-England loving, Tory family, posted something on Facebook about "Moorpark apricots," would you think, 'oh, there's crazy Aunt Jane, banging on about slavery again, I hope she doesn't get hauled off to prison' or would you think she was talking about apricots?
+If your Aunt Jane, the kooky radical member of your Tory, Church-of-England-loving family posted something on Facebook about "Moorpark apricots," would you think, 'oh, there's crazy Aunt Jane, banging on about slavery again, I hope she doesn't get hauled off to prison' or would you think she was talking about apricots?